 Dental Checkups Are Not Just About Cavities

 At Timothy G. Mahoney DDS we urge people to come in twice a year for a dental examination and cleaning.
 If you skip twice-yearly dental checkups because you don’t believe you have any cavities, perhaps getting an oral cancer screening is a more persuasive reason to see your dentist regularly.
-(While your dentist is checking for oral cancer, we encourage you to have a thorough dental examination as well!)
+(While your dentist in Wetaskiwin is checking for oral cancer, we encourage you to have a thorough dental examination as well!)

 In the last few decades, lung and breast cancer have drawn a lot of public attention.
 There is relatively less awareness of oral cancer even though it claims almost 10,000 lives every year in the United States.
 If you smoke or have acquired HPV, you have an increased risk for developing oral cancer.